 Given that the TMS4711 system we're following is one of our common COTS systems, just minus a couple of components, we already had the processor board design, backplane design, chassis design, and system components necessary to assemble the system.
-So, this specific TMS4711 skips the design phase and goes directly to assembly and integration.
+So, this specific TMS4711 skips the design phase and goes directly to sub-assembly and assembly.
 Other TMS4711 orders may not, however, depending on the level of customization required by the customer.

 Trenton Systems is known for designing rugged servers and workstations that don’t exist yet.
 In other words, our customers have the option of choosing standard solutions, which are based on common requests from our customers, or asking us to design a unique, never-before-seen system tailored to fit their program or application from the board up.